ssbc/ssb-secure-partial-replication-impl-spec/README.md

 subset of feeds.
 Could start with [simple-ebt](https://github.com/arj03/ssb-browser-core/blob/master/simple-ebt.js).

+### SSB same-as

+Inteprets the same-as feeds and presents and interface to query this.
+We have to think how this relates to ssb-friends.

 ### ssb-friends

 SSB friends has been untangled from ssb-replicate and should be run in